Students Practise Designing & Implementing RiNA Projects to Overcome STSE Harms

-As presented in the video at right (below on phones), to consolidate teachers’ teaching of essential ASK, including harms in STSE relationships and RiNA projects others have undertaken to overcome them, we suggest teachers encourage students to develop and carry out small-scale RiNA projects to overcome harms students determine in STSE relationships.
+As presented in the video at right (below on phones), to deepen students’ ASK (attitudes, skills & knowledge) regarding that taught by teachers during the Teacher Teaches phase of the 3-phase STEPWISE pedagogy, we suggest teachers encourage students to design and carry out small-scale RiNA projects to overcome harms students determine in STSE relationships.
 For such practice projects, the teacher may provide assistance – as requested by students.

 Teacher Supports for Practice RiNA Projects

-Frequently, some students benefit from teacher supports for aspects of practice RiNA projects.
-In doing so, we suggest that teachers try to balance teacher vs. student directedness for procedures – while always erring on the side of open-endedness (see Lock Model) to promote student research autonomy.
-Many students appreciate, for example, drawing from our list of STSE Issues for their topics.
-As illustrated in the following videos, teachers can then provide some supports for: Secondary Research; Primary Research (also see Skills Education); and, STSE Actions (also see STSE Actions & Sample RiNA Projects).
+Frequently, some students benefit from teacher supports for some aspects of practice RiNA projects.
+In doing so, we suggest that teachers try to balance teacher vs. student directedness for procedures – while prioritizing open-endedness (see Lock Model) to promote student autonomy.
+Many students appreciate, for example, drawing from our list of STSE Issues and/or variable mixing set for their topics.
+Also, in providing students with the assignment sheet for their projects, it may help students to have the teacher review parts of such projects – using, for example, the example shown at right/below (and/or here).
+As illustrated in the videos below, teachers can then provide some supports, as requested by different students as their projects proceed, for: Secondary Research; Primary Research (perhaps especially about correlational studies and kinds of actions. also see Skills Education); and, STSE Actions & Sample RiNA Projects.
+Finally, although we would prefer students be intrinsically motivated to develop/implement RiNA projects, asking them to prepare for a public STSE Fair like here can help extrinsically motivate them.

 When the teacher feels it is necessary (after students have been given a RiNA project assignment), the teacher can use suggestions & resources in the videos at right to help students to develop expertise, confidence & motivation for designing & conducting correlational studies and social actions and RiNA projects, overall.
-Skills Apprenticeship resources, here, also may help.
+Skills Apprenticeship resources, here, also may help – although like this examples, they likely need to be revised (from 2010) to use STSE contexts for skills education.

 RiNA Project Tools